 Day 8.
 Saturday 26th.
 Council of All Beings

 We will begin this day in silence with an invitation for each woman to head out to a place on the island where they will sit and just be.
-The aim is to connect with a resident of that place – maybe a bird, an insect, a plant or a four footed.
+The aim is to connect with a resident of that place – maybe a bird, an insect, a plant or a four-footed.
 In the afternoon we will make art around our experience in preparation for the evenings Council Circle where each person speaks for the animal, land they connected to.

 Day 9.
 Sunday 27th May.
-Personal Rituals
+Ritual Gesture

 The activity for our last evening together will be a group decision.